Office of Sustainability

 SOPEC - Community Choice Aggregation Program

-The City of Cleveland's Community Choice Aggregation is Here for a Second Year!
+The City of Cleveland's Community Choice Electricity Aggregation Program Continues to Provide Savings!

 ENROLL NOW - CALL 1-888-733-8512

-Eligible Cleveland residents and small businesses will receive program letters from SOPEC that outline the community choice aggregation program, including step-down and opt-out pathways.
-For questions related to the program, contact SOPEC at 1-888-733-8512.
+Eligible Cleveland residents and small businesses will receive program letters in late June that outline the Community Choice Aggregation program, including step-down and opt-out pathways.
+You do not need to return the letter if you wish to remain in the program.
+For questions related to the program, call the dedicated Cleveland support line at 1-888-733-8512.

 What is Community Choice Aggregation?

 Community Choice Aggregation (CCA) is the opportunity for the City to provide residents with an alternative "choice" to the default electricity supplier that the utility company uses.
 CCA programs are not mandatory; residents can opt out if they wish.
-This is an optional service that the City provides to its residents, and this is how it works:
+This is an optional service that the city provides to its residents.

 Electricity utility bills have two parts: